Ammonium orthomolybdate

 Ammonium orthomolybdate is the inorganic compound with the chemical formula (NH4)2MoO4.
 It is a white solid that is prepared by treating molybdenum trioxide with aqueous ammonia.
-Upon heating these solutions, ammonia is lost, to give ammonium heptamolybdate ((NH4)6Mo7O24.4H2O).
+Upon heating these solutions, ammonia is lost, to give ammonium heptamolybdate ((NH4)6Mo7O24·4H2O).

 Uses

-Ammonium orthomolybdate is used as a corrosion inhibitor and is an intermediate in some schemes to win molybdenum from its ores.
+Ammonium orthomolybdate is used as a corrosion inhibitor and is an intermediate in some schemes as an intermediate to extract molybdenum from its ores.
 It is also used for decorating ceramics, and for colorimetric analysis of phosphates and arsenates.

 Chemical reactions

 Heating ammonium orthomolybdate solid or treatment with acid gives molybdenum trioxide.
 Such reactions proceed via ammonium dimolybdate.
 This equilibrium is exploited in the purification of molybdenum from its ores.
 Aqueous solutions of ammonium orthomolybdate react with hydrogen sulfide to give ammonium tetrathiomolybdate: